Passover – The 7-Day Festival

 He (Yahweh) made the moon for the מועדים (moadim; appointed times), the sun knows where he enters in.
 (Psalm 104:19)

-It is evident that Yahweh’s Festival Days fall into the category of the moadim or appointed times, thereby confirming that the Festival Days were observed from the beginning in the Garden of Eden.
+Yahweh’s Festival Days are clearly designated as the moadim, or appointed times, which supports the fact that these Festival Days were observed from the very beginning in the Garden of Eden.

 Abraham Kept the Festival Days

-At a minimum, Scriptures indicate that Abraham, who lived well before the Torah of Moses, kept Yahweh’s Festival Days.
-Scriptures inform us:
+At a minimum, the Scriptures indicate that Abraham, who lived long before the Torah of Moses was established, observed Yahweh’s Festival Days.
+Scriptures tell us:

 Continue reading “Passover – The 7-Day Festival”